cyanbun96/qrustyquake/README.md

   - Sorting by name, monsters, secrets, and date

-  - Quick scroll with D/U or PgDn/PgUp keys
+  - Quick scroll with D/U or PgDn/PgUp keys, AUX1 and AUX2 on controllers

 - "Mods" menu